MicrosoftDocs/learn/learn-pr/az-900/secure-access-azure-identity-services/includes/4-what-are-mfa-conditional-access.md

 :::image type="content" source="../media/4-multi-factor-authentication.png" alt-text="Some various ways to authenticate over M F A, including a username and password, keys, smart cards, and certificates." border="false":::

 MFA increases identity security by limiting the impact of credential exposure (for example, stolen usernames and passwords).
 With MFA enabled, an attacker who has a user's password would also need to have possession of their phone or their fingerprint to fully authenticate.

-Authentication with only a single factor is insufficient and, without MFA, an attacker would be unable to use those credentials to authenticate.
-MFA should be enabled wherever possible as MFA adds enormous benefits to security.
+Compare MFA with single-factor authentication.
+Under single-factor authentication, an attacker would only need  your username and password to authenticate.
+Therefore, MFA should be enabled wherever possible as MFA adds enormous benefits to security.

 ### Which Azure services provide MFA?